flesniak/python-prodj-link/docs/README.md

 This is a set of python scripts to participate in a Pioneer ProDJ Link system.
 It is particularly useful to monitor whats happening on the players, but can also help by syncing other devices using midi clock.
-The code to detect your own mac and ip addresses is os dependant and **only implemented on linux** for now.
+The code to detect your own mac and ip addresses is os dependant, but thanks to the netifaces it should also work on platforms other than linux (testing required).

 The Qt GUI is useful to perform light shows and react to events in the music.